Le SuperClub Vidéotron: Microplay

-Microplay founder Bill Pearce originally established a shop on Bank Street named Gamer Video in 1981, which rented Atari and Intellivision games; it was one of the first Canadian businesses to rent video game cartridges.
+Microplay is a video game retailer specializing in new and used video game software.
+Founder Bill Pearce originally established a shop on Bank Street, Ottawa named Gamer Video in 1981, which rented Atari and Intellivision games; it was one of the first Canadian businesses to rent video game cartridges.
 Gamer Video was destroyed in a fire in 1983.
-In 1986, Pearce and childhood friend Mason Copeland opened Microplay.
-At that time, Pearce and Copeland made weekly trips to the United States to avoid high markups charged by Canadian video game distributors.
-The store had two locations in Ottawa and one in Toronto by April 1989, and also acted as a supplier to 25 Canadian video game stores.
+In 1986, Pearce and childhood friend Mason Copeland opened Microplay in Ottawa.
+By April 1989, the store had two locations in Ottawa and one in Toronto, and acted as a supplier to 25 Canadian video game stores.
+To avoid the high markups charged by Canadian video game distributors, Pearce and Copeland made weekly trips to New York City to buy cartridges for the wholesalers and distributors they supplied.

 Microplay began franchising in June 1993, expanding to 28 stores, and became regarded as Canada's leading video game specialty chain.
-Microplay's first United States location opened in Bradenton, Florida in July 1994.
-By December 1994, Microplay was operating 120 franchisees along with six corporate-owned stores.
+Microplay's first United States location opened in Bradenton, Florida in July 1994, and its first Great Britain location opened on Stratford Road in Shirley in November 1994; the Shirley location was highly successful, beating the four-month sales target of the American and Canadian locations in four weeks.
+By January 1995, Microplay was operating 119 franchisees, with 19 in the United States, predominantly in the East Coast.